Pulled Pork Tacos

 Ingredients You’ll Need

-- Pork Shoulder – We’ve given you all of the steps you need for making your own pulled pork for these tacos but you can also use BBQ pulled pork, pork carnitas.
+- Pork Shoulder – We’ve given you all of the steps you need for making your own pulled pork for these tacos but you can also use BBQ pulled pork, or our pork carnitas recipe.
 You can even buy prepared pulled pork at the grocery store to save time.

 - Olive Oil – Extra virgin olive oil is best used for cooking meat.

-- Taco seasoning – Use our homemade taco seasoning or 2 packets of taco seasoning from the store.
+- Taco seasoning – Use our homemade taco seasoning which is a blend of garlic powder, onion powder, cumin, and chili powder or 2 packets of taco seasoning from the store.

 - Onion – White or sweet yellow onions are best.